Skip to main content

 1. Sign up and create your app

 Create your NightOwl account at usenightowl.com/signup, add your application, and connect your PostgreSQL database.
-You’ll get an agent token to authenticate your instance.
+After the app is created, the dashboard reveals an agent token and the connected-app ID — copy both, you’ll paste them into your .env in step 3.

 3. Configure environment variables